Telefonica/opensource-scaffold/README.md

 We want to ensure that the software we build is in compliance with our [licensing guidance](https://telefonicacorp.sharepoint.com/:w:/s/PatentOffice.TMEHI/EV1Yvq2kUhhCgy5FG-lryaYBWLwIRewSMZXsbZJeQ5uhlg?e=Mdrdwh&wdLOR=cCBDCEA92-4CAC-CF4A-BF60-44FC3F909578).

+This means that we are not incorporating third party software in the project under a license that is not compatible with the license selected for the overall project, or that is not compatible with the company's open source licensing guidelines.

-As a summary, here you have a table of the licenses that are allowed and the ones that are not allowed or require special approval, using codes from the [SPDX License List](https://spdx.org/licenses/):
+As an example, and specifically for the case in which MPL 2.0 is the license selected for the overall project, here you have a table of the licenses that are allowed and the ones that are not allowed or require special approval, using codes from the [SPDX License List](https://spdx.org/licenses/):

 | Red licenses | Yellow licenses                    | Green licenses |
 |--------------|------------------------------------|----------------|